inetsys/utilitario/README.markdown

   Try to transform a string into the perfect javascript representation.

-  Did you notice the evilness? useful but risky.
+  Did you *notice the evilness*? useful but risky.

   * "undefined" -> undefined
   * "null" -> null